Belinda Bencic: 2023: Two titles and return to top 10

 In Adelaide, she reached the final by defeating Garbiñe Muguruza, Anna Kalinskaya, world No. 4 Caroline Garcia, and Veronika Kudermetova, who withdrew from the semifinals.
-Then she beat 5th seed Daria Kasatkina in a lopsided match to win her seventh WTA title.
-As a result, she returned to the top 10 for the first time since 28 September 2020.
+Then, she beat fifth seed Daria Kasatkina in a loopsided match to win her seventh WTA Tour title.
+As a result, she returned to the top 10, for the first time since 28 September 2020.

-At the Australian Open, she defeated Viktoriya Tomova, Claire Liu and Camila Giorgi to reached the round of 16 where she lost to eventual champion Aryna Sabalenka.
+At the Australian Open, she defeated Viktoriya Tomova, Claire Liu and Camila Giorgi to reach the round of 16 in which she lost to fifth seed and eventual champion Aryna Sabalenka.

-Then she entered Abu Dhabi as the second seed, and defeated Marta Kostyuk, qualifier Shelby Rogers & Beatriz Haddad Maia to make her seventeenth final overall and second of the season.
-She defeated Liudmila Samsonova in the final to win her eighth title, after saving three match points.
+Her next tournament was the Abu Dhabi Open where, as second seed, she defeated Marta Kostyuk, qualifier Shelby Rogers and Beatriz Haddad Maia to make her 17th final overall and second of the season.
+She defeated Liudmila Samsonova to win her eighth title, after saving three match points.

+In May, she lost in the first round of the French Open against Russian lucky loser Elina Avanesyan in three sets.
+She then reached the last 16 at Wimbledon where she ended up losing to world No. 1 Iga Świątek despite holding two match points in the second set.
+She had previously dispatched British wildcard Katie Swan in straight sets in the first round before fighting her way past Danielle Collins 7–6 in the deciding set in the second round and easing her way through her next match by easily dismissing Magda Linette.

+In June, at Wimbledon, Bencic equalled her best-ever showing at this major by reaching the fourth round with wins over wildcard entrant Katie Swan, Danielle Collins and 23rd seed Magda Linette, before losing to top seed Iga Świątek.

+Moving onto the North American hardcourt swing of the season, she made back-to-back quarterfinals at the Washington Open and Canadian Open, losing to Coco Gauff and Liudmila Samsonova respectively.

+Having not played since September, Bencic announced in November that she was pregnant.